fqzz2000/Tetris/README.md

 ## Advanced Task (40%)

-Select tasks from the below advanced task list to gain this additional 40%.
+Select tasks from the below advanced task list to gain this 40% of the grade.

 1. **Implement different levels of difficulty:** Add multiple levels of difficulty with varying speeds and/or different starting configurations of blocks on the board.
 (10%)